walteryu/dwa15-p4/readme.md

 * Known issues and/or challenges during development

-Video is submitted using personal project account (StormSavvy), which contains my coding demos for that project, showing major features.
+Video is submitted using personal project account (StormSavvy), which contains my coding demos for that project, showing major features as listed above.

 [Demo on YouTube]()